 Directions to start: I-65 South.
 Exit west on SR 46, go 0.5 miles, turn right at light, Goeller Rd, into parking lot

 Ride Description: Ride Bicycle Magazine's "Best Ride In Indiana".
 Enjoy the fall color in the hills of western Bartholomew County and eastern Brown County.
 The lunch stop at Trail's End features handmade sandwiches and other goodies.
 This ride will meander through Grandview Lake, Pikes Peak, Hoosier National Forest and other Indiana back road delights.
 There will be a few more hills than the spring version for the now well-conditioned legs.
-After the ride we will stop at Dags for ice cream!
 Contact Ride Leaders if the weather is questionable before making the trip.

 Start Time: 11:00 am